TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 ### *Other Common Issues/Troubleshooting:*

 * Try different USB cable
-* Try different USB port, avoid using adapters
+* Try different USB ports, avoid using adapters
 * Try peer's Arduino

-If there is other Arduino setting up issues, feel free to contact us.
+If there are other Arduino setting-up issues, feel free to contact us.

 ### General Info and Tips about using Arduino in PHYS2020 Project